 Who is Orange?

-Orange were one of the most prosperous UK networks when the Pay as you Go boom happened in the late 1990s.
-Along with Vodafone and One2One (later renamed as T-Mobile), Orange had a large share of prepay customers as the UK got to grips with mobile telephony.
+The company were one of the most prosperous UK networks when the Pay as you Go boom happened in the late 1990s.
+Along with Vodafone and One2One (later renamed as T-Mobile), It had a large share of prepay customers as the UK got to grips with mobile telephony.

 Orange and T-Mobile Merger